CynicDog/CynicDog.github.io/_posts/2024-09-26-cloud-native-spring-with-spa-and-key-cloak.md

 ```
 > `window.open('/oauth2/authorization/keycloak', '_self')` opens the URL that initiates the OAuth2 login flow.
 Since the React project is behind the gateway service, `_self` refers to the gateway's host, where Spring Security handles the `/oauth2/authorization/{REGISTRATION_ID}` endpoint — `keycloak` in our case.
 Spring Security then delegates to Keycloak, redirecting the browser to a login page where users can choose identity providers.

 When redirected to a default login page by Keycloak, users will be seeing two login options: a credential-based authentication and social login.
 If a user opts to login using their credentials, Keycloak acts as the identity provider.

 On the other hand, when a user selects a social login option such as signing in with GitHub, Keycloak serves as an identity broker, where the identity provider is now external identity providers.
+When a user clicks the GitHub login option, the browser